w8s/docgenerator/README.md

 ## Configuration

-Edit lines 4-5 with the URL and Token needed to access the FogBugz API.
+In `/src/app/integration/ifogbugz.py`, edit lines `5` and `8` with the URL and Token needed to access the FogBugz API.

 ## Getting Started